dukecat0/volume/README.md

 # volume

-Adjust the volume from the terminal on macOS.
+Adjust the volume from the command line on macOS.

 ## Installation